The Confederate Memorial

 In the spring of 1866 an organization known as the Confederate Memorial Association was formed.
 It's membership consisted of a group of women from Hampshire and Mineral Counties.
 Their goals were to erect a monument in memory of those men who had lost their lives in The War Between The States and to give financial aid to the widows of these men.

 Records show that, with the assistance of surviving soldiers of the war, these ladies acquired sufficient funds by June of 1867 to request a monument be made by Gaddes Brothers of Baltimore.
-The white Italian marble structure was delivered to Indian Mound Cemetery on September 14 and a service of dedication took place on September 26.
+The white Italian marble structure was delivered to Indian Mound Cemetery on September 14 and a service of dedication took place on Thursday, September 26 (see *note below).
 It is believed to be the first Confederate Monument to be erected.
 The following inscription appears on the face of the monument: "The Daughters of Old Hampshire erect this tribute of affection to her heroic Sons, who fell in defense of Southern Rights."

 Fearing the destruction of the monument by Federal sympathizers, the words, "Southern Rights" were not carved until it was boxed ready for shipment, leaving only an opening to carve these two words.
 The opening was quickly covered and shipped immediately to Romney.